 I hope you give this easy oven salmon recipe a try, and if you do, please come back and give the recipe a star rating and leave a comment about your experience with the recipe.

 And if you have a favorite recipe for Greek yogurt sauce for salmon, let me know, I’d love to give it a try.

-What to serve with this Orange Salmon Recipe?
+What to serve with this Orange Salmon With Caper Sauce?

 You’re preparing a very easy salmon dinner recipe, so keep things simple.
 I served the salmon with steamed broccoli and pearl couscous.
 Garlic Butter Baked Potatoes would be divine, or even just a special tossed salad would make this a light meal.